ProgramingMaster/finalproject/DESIGN.md

         ##application.py

     ### Errors & successess
-  Instead of using apology, I flash a message with the danger category and redirect them to whereever they are.
+  Instead of using apology, I wrote a new function in helpers.py called error that flashes a message with a category (the second argument of the flash function) of "danger" and redirects them to wherever they are.
-I use flash categories (the second argument of the flash function) to distinguish between when I'm using flash for errors or successess.
-Whenever an error happens I use the "danger" category and redirect them to where ever they are now.
 The reason I redirect instead of using render template is because I might be doing more stuff then just rendering the template if the page was requested via GET (like in index where I'm grabing all of the user's workouts).

+  I also use flash for successes (using a category of "primary"), but I didn't make a function for it because I would only use it three times, and it's looks nicer if you can see that I'm redirecting at the end.

     ###Configurations: